kbaseIncubator/kbase-ui-docs/docs/guides/plugins/create-a-plugin/6-setup-as-plugin.md

       - we added two new imports for `Provider` and `createReduxStore`
       - we used `createReduxStore` to create our initial redux store, which is stored in the top level App component's namespace.
       - we wrapped our app content in a `Provider` component, which ensures that our app has access to redux.
+      - we added developer and kbase integration support with `DevWrapper` and `AppBase` which were imported and then added as wrapper components for

 9. Test it